Vaginal Birth: Your Experience

 After Your Baby’s Birth

 After the baby is born, the placenta is delivered.
 Mild contractions separate it from the uterus and move it into the vagina.
 Then you push it out.
-Your doctor may press on the uterus to expel blood clots.
+Your doctor or midwife may press on the uterus to expel blood clots.
 If you had an epidural anesthetic, the catheter is removed.

 Support Person’s Note